master2619/quickfetch/README.md

     The compiled executable will be located in the dist directory.

-Move the compiled binary to /usr/bin folder for permanent isntallation :-
+Move the compiled binary to /usr/bin folder for permanent installation :-

 sudo mv /home/$USER/quickfetch/dist/quickfetch /usr/bin/quickfetch